eduardojigub/projeto-skate-picos/README.md

 1. Download all files and open the index.html file with a browser or;

-2. Access through the GitPages link:
+2. Access through the Vercel link: https://project-skate-hcz.vercel.app/

 ## Gif do projeto:
 <p align="center">